VK2ARH/Pi-PicoRx/PicoRx VK2ARH Version/README.md

+22nd July 2025 Update

+A new update to the construction manual has been released at V1.1.
+This contains a few minor corrections from the 1.0 version and should be used for constructing the VK2ARH Pi-PicoRx version.
+This is the manual to be used by the Manly Warringah Radio Society for their August 2025 Buildathon project.

 5th July 2025 Update

 The initial relase of the construction manual V1.0 has been published.
 Whilst this is still in many ways a WIP, updates will be made base on feedback and user experience, I trust there is sufficient detail and illustrations to make your build a success.